-// takes_and_gives_back will both take a String and return one
+// takes_and_gives_back will take a String and return one.

-fn takes_and_gives_back(a_string: String) -> String { // a_string comes into scope
+fn takes_and_gives_back(a_string: String) -> String { // a_string comes into scope.

-a_string // a_string is returned, and moves out to the calling function
+a_string // a_string is returned and moves out to the calling function.

 }

-It’s the same pattern, every time: assigning a value to another variable moves it, and when heap data values’ variables go out of scope, if the data hasn’t been moved to be owned by another variable, the value will be cleaned up by drop.
+The ownership of variables follows the same pattern every time: assigning a value to another variable moves it, and when heap data values’ variables go out of scope, if the data hasn’t been moved to be owned by another variable, the value will be cleaned up by drop.

-Taking ownership then returning ownership with every function is a bit tedious.
+Taking ownership and then returning ownership with every function is a bit tedious.
 What if we want to let a function use a value but not take ownership?
 It’s quite annoying that anything we pass in also needs to be passed back if we want to use it again, in addition to any data resulting from the body of the function that we might want to return as well.

-It is possible to return multiple values using a tuple, like this:
+It’s possible to return multiple values using a tuple, like this:

 Filename: src/main.rs